kitesi/gpa-calculator/README.md

 ```

 Comments start with a pound symbol (#) and the program does not consider
 anything past that character for that line.
-Indentation and white space do not
+Indentation and extra white space
-matter.
+do not matter.

 If you wish to specify options for the entire grade file, use the line "~ Meta"
 at the start of your file.
 For example, each class is assumed to be 4 credits,